Moving to Norway From US - Relocation Services to Norway - Earthrelo

 Banking & Taxes System In Norway

 A vital part of immigrating from US to Norway involves figuring out the tax system and bank system.
 On opening a bank account, you receive a PIN and debit card immediately.
-However, for a credit card, you need to wait for at least a year after moving.
+However, for a credit card, you need to wait for at least a year after moving to Norway.
 Student accounts and savings accounts are the two types of available accounts.
 Having a stable and strong banking system, Norway has over 100 banks.

 Several well-known banks include: